-Song: Dos Land Iz Dayn Land (This is Your Country)

-(based on "This Land Is Your Land" by Woody Guthrie Yiddish text by Linda Gritz and Daniel Kahn, with Harry Bochner, Michael Alpert, & Josh Waletzky)
+Song: Dos Land Iz Dayn Land (This is Your Country) (based on "This Land Is Your Land" by Woody Guthrie Yiddish text by Linda Gritz and Daniel Kahn, with Michael Alpert and Josh Waletzky)

-Yiddish lyrics

-Kh'hob mir gevandert in a land a frayen Aroys fun midber, vi mi-mitsrayem, Gezukht a nayem Yerushalayem, Dos iz a land far mir un dir.

-REFRAIN:

-Dos land iz dayn land, dos land iz mayn land Fun Kalifornye biz Elis Ayland, Fun di groyse oz'res biz di breyte yamen, Dos iz a land far mir un dir.
+Yiddish lyrics English translation Kh'hob mir gevandert in a land a frayen I wandered into a free country Aroys fun midber, vi mi-mitsrayem, Out of the desert, as though from Egypt, Gezukht a nayem Yerushalayem, Looking for a new Jerusalem, Dos iz a land far mir un dir.
+This is a country for me and you.
+REFRAIN: Dos land iz dayn land, dos land iz mayn land This is your country, this is my country, Fun Kalifornye biz Elis Ayland, From California to Ellis Island, Fun di groyse oz'res biz di breyte yamen, From the Great Lakes to the wide seas, Dos iz a land far mir un dir.
+This is a country for me and you.